T-H-0-M/Compiler/README.md

 # CD24 Compiler

-A Java-based compiler for the CD24 programming language.
+A Java-based compiler for the CD24 programming language that translates CD24 source code into SM24 machine code.

 ## Overview

-This project implements a compiler for the CD24 programming language using Java.
-The compiler translates CD24 source code into SM24 machine code.

-## Current Features

-## Eventual Features

-- Full support for the CD24 language specification
-- Efficient lexical analysis and parsing
-- Semantic analysis and type checking
-- Intermediate code generation
-- Optimization passes
-- Target code generation
+This is a complete 4-stage compiler implementation featuring lexical analysis, syntax parsing with AST generation, semantic analysis, and SM24 code generation.
+The compiler processes CD24 source files (.cd) and produces executable SM24 machine code (.sm24).

 ## Requirements